elm-tooling/elm-tooling-cli/docs/spec.md

 ## Known fields

-`elm-tooling.json` must contain a JSON object.
+`elm-tooling.json` MUST contain a JSON object.
 All fields are optional for maximum forwards and backwards compatibility as tools need more fields.

-Given all known fields, the object must match this TypeScript type:
+Given all known fields, the object MUST match this TypeScript type:

 ```ts
 type NonEmptyArray<T> = [T, ...T[]];